 Govt announces multiple embarkation points for Haj pilgrims

 Haj travellers can now fly to Saudi Arabia from multiple embarkation points in the country, which will make their travel economical, Union Minority Affairs Minister Mukhtar Abbas Naqvi has announced.
-The facility has come into effect from November 15.
+The facility will come into effect from November 15.
 “There are 21 major embarkation points in the country, but Haj travellers have been using other cities as well to fly to Saudi Arabia.
 We are now offering them multiple embarkation facility, where people can choose the city to board the flight to Saudi Arabia,” Naqvi said at the Haj House.

 He said the facility will prove more economical for pilgrims as charges at the major embarkation points like Mumbai, Delhi, Kolkata are cheaper than the Tier II cities such as Aurangabad, Indore, and Srinagar among others.
 “It is going to be an optional service, but the pilgrims can still opt for Tier II embarkation point.
 The idea is to offer an economical option.
-For instance, a Haj pilgrim paid Rs 110,000 for embarkation point in Srinagar in 2016 whereas charges for the same were Rs 73,000 from New Delhi.
+For instance, a Haj pilgrim paid INR 110,000 for embarkation point in Srinagar in 2016 whereas charges for the same were INR 73,000 from New Delhi.
 Last year, the flexibility in selecting embarkation point was not available, from this year, we have provided it,” said the minister.

 Naqvi said the process for the Haj pilgrimage has begun.
 “People can submit their applications through physically filling in the form as well as through online registration including the payment facility for the same.
 The government has begun the process a month in advance unlike last year, so that pilgrims can get more time for preparations,” Naqvi said, adding that Haj 2018 will be performed according to the new Haj Policy.